Global branding agency Base has worked on projects for clients including The New York Times, Art Brussels, the Museum of Sex and Pantone.

 This aesthetic sparked a lively debate among designers.
 Supporters, backed by the theories of psychologist James J. Gibson, claimed that skeuomorphism helped people transition to new interactions with touchscreens.
 However, critics derided the style as unnecessary.

-Either way, it fits into a long human history of trying to accurately depict the world around us.
+Either way, it fits into a long human history of trying to depict the world around us.
 From the early drawings of game animals on the rough walls of Lascaux to mathematical advances in perspective brought about by Renaissance painters, for thousands of years, we’ve been trying to create accurate two-dimensional depictions of our world – both natural and constructed.

 A visual translation of our world